JoelMartinm/U_Food_Marketing_Campaign_Optimization_Project/README.md

 In this study, we leverage Python's data analytics capabilities (primarily through Pandas, Seaborn, and Matplotlib) to dissect customer data and campaign interaction information.
 Our primary objectives are to evaluate which segments of customers are most responsive to marketing efforts, uncover spending patterns across demographic groups, and propose practical, data-driven strategies to improve campaign success.

 ## Project Overview

-This analysis focuses on understanding the effectiveness of past marketing campaigns by exploring customer characteristics, purchase behavior, and campaign responses...
-]# Project Overview

 This analysis focuses on understanding the effectiveness of past marketing campaigns by exploring customer characteristics, purchase behavior, and campaign responses.
 The dataset contains over 2,200 records and 39 variables, capturing details such as income, age, education level, marital status, number of children, purchase channels (web, catalog, store), and responses to five different campaigns.